minagawah/face-detection-sample/README.md

 the project structure were no longer messy, and files for Redux states became cleaner.

-Back then, I was also looking for
+Back at that time, I was also looking for
-FP (Functional Programming)
-way of implementing React apps.
+FP way of implementing React apps.
 [redux-observable](https://github.com/redux-observable/redux-observable)
 was one of the choices,
 but I knew it would become much messier.
 I knew it from the experience of using [RxJS](https://github.com/ReactiveX/rxjs) and